relay-struct/relay-struct/docs/ARCH.md

 It is RECOMMENDED that caches last no longer than one month per Post.
 Keeping caches for too long may lead to storage and privacy concerns.

+## Handles
+A Handle is a user's username, UUID, or other identifier for other Nodes to look up.
+There are two common Handle formats a Node MUST recognize:
+- Canonical Handles
+- Common Handles

+### Canonical Handles
+Canonical Handles are defined as `domain:handle` where `domain` refers to a Node's Domain and `handle` refers to a Handle.

+### Common Handles
+Common Handles are defined as `@handle@domain`.
+Common handles are to be used by users.

+### Additional Formats
+Nodes MAY implement additional formats including but not limited to:
+- Matrix Handles (`@handle:domain`)
+- E-Mail Handles (`handle@domain`)
+- Discriminated Handles (`handle#discrim`) where `discrim` refers to a four-digit base-ten string.
+However, Nodes MUST implement an API as defined by `relay-struct` to convert these additional formats into a Canonical Handle.

 ## User Identification
+User Identification entails a Handle and a public and private key for Content integrity.
 User Identification is stored in users' respective Nodes.
-Each user MUST have a public and private key used to determine Content integrity and prevent tampering. *The algorithms used are currently undefined!
+Each user MUST have a public and private key used to determine Content integrity and prevent tampering.
+*The algorithms used are currently undefined!
 This is subject to change in the near future.*